IbcAlpha/IBC/userguide.md

   script to declare its new name and location.

-- if you do not specify a configuration file name, IBC will expect to find a file named `IBC.<username>.ini` in the current working directory.
-In this case, `<username>` is your username on your computer (not your IBKR account username).
-This method is deprecated, because it is likely to result in the `.ini` file being in an insecure location.
+- if you do not specify a configuration file name, IBC will expect to find a file named `config.ini` in the current computer user's private filestore.
+For Windows users, the location is `%HOMEDRIVE%%HOMEPATH%\Documents\IBC`.
+For Unix users, it is `~/ibc`.

 ### Starting IBC